automadcms/discussions/README.md

-# discussions
+# Automad Discussions

-This is the new home for all Automad community discussions
+This is the base repository for the Automad community discussions.